matteounitn/cv/cv.md

 *Starting from Version 1.3* $\bullet$ *2020 - Present*

-Fully-featured tool that combines state-of-the-art TLS analyzers with a report system that suggests appropriate mitigations and shows the full set of viable attacks.
+<p style="text-align: justify;">Fully-featured tool that combines state-of-the-art TLS analyzers with a report system that suggests appropriate mitigations and shows the full set of viable attacks.</p>

 ---